arpcard/amr_curation/README.rst

 If you are `submitting a question or correction <https://github.com/arpcard/amr_curation/issues>`_ about AMR data in a particular database, please indicate the database in your submission.
 If your question or issue is about software, please use the software's own repository or email address to report the problem.

 We also maintain the `amr_curation-l <https://mailman.mcmaster.ca/mailman/listinfo/amr_curation-l>`_ email mailing list for discussion of AMR curation issues if you prefer to this over GitHub.
-Lastly, we work to maintain some online resources:
+Lastly, we maintain some online resources, please help us keep these up to date:

 * `Wikipedia's list of Antimicrobial Resistance databases <https://en.wikipedia.org/wiki/List_of_biological_databases#Antimicrobial_resistance_databases>`_
-* `Google Spreadsheet of AMR Databases and Software <https://docs.google.com/spreadsheets/d/1psHogF0rZIIq9AXbFfjQNYVXoOVHEYPOi9CYLvtO04U/edit?usp=sharing>`_, *help us keep this up to date!*
+* `Google Spreadsheet of AMR Databases and Software <https://docs.google.com/spreadsheets/d/1psHogF0rZIIq9AXbFfjQNYVXoOVHEYPOi9CYLvtO04U/edit?usp=sharing>`_

 .. image:: images/volunteers.jpg

 ::

-  Anna-Lisa Nguyen & William Huynh amr_curation Project Leads at `CARD <https://card.mcmaster.ca>`_
+  Anna-Lisa Nguyen & William Huynh amr_curation Project Leads at CARD

 Participant List
 --------------------------------------------